q2ek/compileinfo/README.md

 * 0.13.0
     - Adds some options to the CompileInfo annotation
 * 0.14.0
-    - Renames most of the options for the CompileInfo annotation and system properties are only read when needed.
+    - Renames most of the options for the CompileInfo annotation
+    - Only reads system properties when needed.
 * 0.15.0
-    - Adds '@Generated' and '@SuppressWarnings' to the generated class and the generated class is package private
+    - Adds '@Generated' and '@SuppressWarnings' to the generated class and the generated class is package private.
-    - The CompileTime annotation now uses 'RetentionPolicy.SOURCE' instead of 'RetentionPolicy.CLASS'
+    - The '@CompileTime' annotation now uses 'RetentionPolicy.SOURCE' instead of 'RetentionPolicy.CLASS'.
-    - The CompileTime annotation now has a regex property filter, and classname as a format string which replace previous options.
+    - The '@CompileTime' annotation now has a 'regex' property filter, and 'classname' as a format string both of which replace previous options.
-    - The generated class has fewer methods it only has a method for the ZonedDateTime and a map op properties.
+    - The generated class has fewer methods: it only has a method for the ZonedDateTime and a map of properties.
 * 0.16.0
     - Added 'includeEnvironmentVariables' option to the CompileInfo annotation.